Educator stories

 • Staff ensure decisions are informed by a range of sources including departmental assessment resources.

-• The Learning and Support teacher collaborates with the APC&I, SGT educators and classroom teachers to identify student needs and tailor interventions.
+• The Learning and Support teacher collaborates with the AP, C&I, SGT educators and classroom teachers to identify student needs and tailor interventions.

 Running a successful program